tonethar/IGME-430-Fall-2024/exercises/4-simple-http-add-client.md

 ## III.
 Discussion

 - After we push this to Heroku, and test it there:
+  - In order to properly display **rich-client.html**, how many *requests* does the web browser need to make to the Heroku server?
   - where exactly is the JS inside of **htmlRsponses.js** *running*?
   - where exactly is the JS inside of **server.js** *running*?
   - where exactly is the JS inside of **rich-client.html** *running*?
-  - in order to properly display **rich-client.html**, how many *requests* does the web browser need to make to the Heroku server?

 ---